Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ![List and recycle bin](/Assets/Screenshots/PIM/Products/ListRecycleBin.png "[List and recycle bin]")

 > [Info] You can archive products from the product list or from the recycle bin.
 The procedure to archive them is identical.
-To archive a product from the recycle bin, start in the tab *RECYCLE BIN* instead of in the tab *LIST* and follow the steps described below.
+To archive a product from the recycle bin, start in the *RECYCLE BIN* tab instead of in the *LIST* tab and follow the steps described below.

 1. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the products you want to archive.
   The editing toolbar is displayed above the products list.

-2. Click the button [ARCHIVE PRODUCTS] in the toolbar.
+2. Click the [ARCHIVE PRODUCTS] button in the toolbar.
   The button changes to [ARCHIVING...].
-The message *Product moved to archive* is displayed, indicating the number of archived products.
+The *Product moved to archive* pop-up window is displayed, indicating the number of archived products.

   ![Product moved to archive](/Assets/Screenshots/PIM/Products/List/ProductMovedToArchive.png "[Product moved to archive]")

   The selected products are archived.

-  > [Info] You find the archived products in the tab *ARCHIVE* where you can either restore or delete them.
+  > [Info] You find the archived products in the *ARCHIVE* tab where you can either restore or delete them.

 ### Next steps